pixeltris/GK6X/README.md

 .NET Framework 4+ is required (should be pre-installed on Windows 7 and higher).

+To compile from source you have two options:
+- Run `GK6X/GK6X.bat`
-Compile from source using Visual Studio (C# tools required).
+- Compile using Visual Studio (C# tools required)

 ### Linux / Mac